elastic/ansible-elasticsearch/README.md

       proxy_port: 8080
 ```

 > For plugins installation, proxy_host and proxy_port are used first if they are defined and fallback to the global proxy settings if not.
+The same values are currently used for both the http and https proxy settings.

 ## Notes